john-science/john-science.github.io/_posts/2017-11-07-my-word-corpus.md

 * Try to reduce all verb forms to a single case - "falling" and "fell" became "fall"
 * Remove words that only appear once

+Note that here I removed pronouns, conjunctions, prepositions, and articles because it is obvious that I will have to learn these in any language.
 Having a complete dataset for your own language usage is really fascinating.
 There is a lot to learn about yourself and your language.
 I highly recommend trying it.

 ## Initial Results - Top 100

-Here I take it for granted that certain things are obviously necessary to learn in any language:

-* pronouns
-* articles
-* conjuctions
-* prepositions
-* numbers
-* the alphabet
-* proper nouns

 Apparently, the 100 most common words I use are: